South Portland Progress

 Strength the cities’ transit-oriented development nodes to support travel by walking, biking, and public transportation.

-Update: Upcoming, support and explore TOD through the Comprehensive Plan Update (updated December 2021)
+Update: We will support and explore TOD through Comp Plan Update in FY24 (updated March 2023)

 Transformative potential: Equitable, regenerative, resilient